Prasanna School of Public Health (PSPH) is a Global Institute dedicated to education, research and service to society.

 The School aims to build a highly competent workforce of Professionals having a strong knowledge base and expertise in understanding, assessing, analyzing and evaluating the broad range of public health issues prevalent in the community and society and to plan and execute necessary interventions.

 The Department of Public Health was Instituted in 2009.
 In December-2017, the Department of Public Health became the Prasanna School of Public Health.
 PSPH has a well-established network with a number of Universities in India and abroad and also strong links with Public, Private and Governmental Institutions.

-PSPH is part of the Manipal Academy of Higher Education (MAHE), Manipal, India, which has been awarded the status of Institute of Eminence by the Ministry of Human Resource Development, Government of India in 2018.
+MAHE, Manipal has been Accredited 'A' Grade by NAAC (National Assessment & Accreditation Council) in 2016.
+PSPH is part of the Manipal Academy of Higher Education (MAHE), Manipal, India, which has been awarded the status of Institution of Eminence by the Ministry of Human Resource Development, Government of India in 2018.
 Over the past twenty-five years, MAHE has set standards in the fields of medical care, research and outreach and PSPH is an expression of MAHE’s dedication to professionalism and cutting edge global and national public health education and research.

 To be a ”game-changer” in academia and research with a focus on translating evidence into policy decisions and to attain excellence and sustainability in public health by training next generations of public health leaders according to their future needs.

 To be among the top three schools of Public Health in India and the top twenty schools of Public Health in the world by 2025.

 To support MAHE to achieve top 200 rank in the World QS ranking system by 2025.